manuelkiessling/nodebeginnerbook-manuscript/manuscript/nodebeginner.md

 You are reading the final version of this book, i.e., updates are only done to correct errors or to reflect changes in new versions of Node.js.
-It was last updated on October 10, 2015.
+It was last updated on August 18, 2016.

-The code samples in this book are tested to work with Node.js v4.1.2.
+The code samples in this book are tested to work with both the Long Term Support version 4.5.0 as well as the most current 6.4.0 version of Node.js.

 ## Intended audience